>

 Of the gallows-final-confessions type of street literature, surprisingly few of the many thousands of different stories have appealed sufficiently to have warranted continuity in the form of folk song.
 Of these few, by far the most popular has been Catnach's tale of the infamous Red Barn murderer, William Corder.
 Almost without exception, when one encounters a singer who has the song or a previously collected set in ms. form then the tune is that old favourite, Dives and Lazarus / Star of the County Down though in two styles: either the full four line tune or a variant of just the last two lines.
 Other versions are HCSL, FSJ No. 7, and the sheet by Catnach which was copied by Plant of Nottingham amongst others.
 Hindley would have us believe that old Jemmy Catnach printed enough copies of this sheet to allow one in four of the population to possess one!
 John Pitts printed another song concerning the same events but on this occasion was very much overshadowed by his arch rival.

-Shirley Collins recorded a much longer version with the Albion Country Band on their album No Roses.
+Shirley Collins sang a much longer version of Murder of Maria Martin on the Albion Country Band’s 1971 album No Roses.
 This was reissued a lot of times, e.g. on her anthologies A Favourite Garland and Within Sound, on the Ashley Hutchings retrospective Burning Bright: The Ashley Hutchings Story, and on several other compilations.
-She commented in the original album's sleeve notes:
+She commented in the original album’s sleeve notes:

 This was Ashley's choice.
 The tune is of the Dives and Lazarus family, one of the great melodies of the British tradition (listen to Vaughan Williams's Dives and Lazarus or Star of the County Down by Van Morrison for two examples).
 The Red Barn Murder has fascinated people ever since it happened last century, and Ashley's treatment of it is equally intriguing.
 His device of breaking the ballad up in this rather extraordinary way, and the inspired sound effect of the cart crunching on the gravel at the hanging give it a chilling edge.